ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 One particular field in the SOA RR is known as `MNAME`, which is used to specify the "Primary Master" server for a zone.
-This is the server to which clients use Dynamic Update to send DNS UPDATE messages.
-Many zones do not support the Dynamic Update, and any such DNS UPDATE messages which are received provide no usual purpose.
+This is the server which clients use Dynamic Update to send DNS UPDATE messages to.
+Many zones however do not support Dynamic Update, and any DNS UPDATE messages received serve no meaningful purpose.
 For such zones it may be preferable not to receive updates from clients at all.

-This document proposes a convention by which a zone operator can signal to clients that a particular zone does not support Dynamic Update.
+This document proposes a convention by which a zone operator can avoid naming a host capable of Dynamic Updates, and signal to clients that a particular zone does not support Dynamic Update.

 --- middle

 # Introduction

-{{!RFC2136}} specifies a mechanism for clients to update zones in the DNS dynamically.
+{{!RFC2136}} specifies a in-band mechanism for clients to update DNS zones dynamically.
 This Dynamic Update mechanism is widely-deployed and is used, for example, to update DNS records in response to a local change of IP address.

-Many zones, however, do not support Dynamic Update as a matter of policy.
+Many zones, however, do not support Dynamic Update as a matter of policy or for other reasons.
 For such zones, specifying a DNS server name in the MNAME field of an SOA record has no benefit, and in fact may well cause unwanted DNS UPDATE traffic to be received by the named server.

-This document proposes a convention by which a zone operator can signal to clients that a particular zone does not support Dynamic Update.
+This document proposes a convention by which a zone operator can avoid naming a host capable of Dynamic Updates, and signal to clients that a particular zone does not support Dynamic Update.

 # Terminology